-Adopted by the 64th WMA General Assembly, Fortaleza, Brazil, October 2013
+Adopted by the 64th WMA General Assembly, Fortaleza, Brazil, October 2013 and

 Serious fungal diseases are often opportunistic, occurring as a consequence of other conditions that suppress the immune system, such as asthma, AIDS, cancer, post–transplant immunosuppressive drugs and corticosteroid therapies.
-Some occur in critically ill patients.

 Even though many fungal diseases can be treated relatively simply, in many cases, these diseases go untreated.
 Fungal infections alone are often not distinctive enough to allow a clinical diagnosis, and as cultures are frequently falsely negative, missed diagnoses are common.
 In addition, a relatively narrow diagnostic window to cure the patient is frequently missed, resulting in prolonged expensive hospital stays, often with a fatal outcome.
 Lastly, effective medicine to treat fungal infections are often not available when and where they are needed.

 Despite the increasing concern, WHO emphasizes the inadequate attention and resources allocated to fungal infections, resulting in a lack of reliable data regarding the distribution of fungal diseases and patterns of antifungal resistance.
 Consequently, “the exact burden of fungal diseases and antifungal resistance, are unknown, and the response is therefore undermined”.